jueves, 19 de diciembre de 2019

 WHO OR WHAT DECIDES?

 As a young man at the age of 26, I was walking down a local street, when a decision struck my being.
 I was to leave my comfortable life in Spain and move to England!
 The decision came out of infinity.
-And even though such possibility had been playing in my mind for years the enabling power and force of the decision had not entered my awareness until that instant.
-From then on the pattern of my life was completely restructured
+And even though such possibility had been playing in my mind for years the enabling power and force of the decision had not entered my awareness until that precise instant.
+From then on the pattern of my life was to be completely restructured

 sábado, 16 de marzo de 2019